LahiruTjay/Machine-Learning-With-Python/README.md

 # Machine-Learning-With-Python

 This repository contains machine learning related projects.
 These mini projects are done using Jupyter notebook.
+This covers several publically available datasets

 Includes: